 - Plan for altitude – when hiking to Machu Picchu, you will fly into the town of Cuzco.
 Cuzco is over 3000 metres (9000 feet) so you will be immediately at altitude.
 We recommend visiting your doctor or a travel clinic before traveling to Peru to have them prescribe Diamox to help with altitude sickness.

 - Pack a hat – The sun can be very hot especially in the desert and the Amazon.
 A sun hat like a breathable Tilly hat is an important item in your travel gear.

 Read our Travel Packing List for our complete packing list.

-May – Oct is also prime season for Amazon Travel: We visited the Amazon late November and while we had a few rains, it was only in late afternoon or evening.
+May-Oct is also prime season for Amazon Travel: We visited the Amazon late November and while we had a few spots of rain, it was only in late afternoon or evening.
 It was very hot at this time of year.

 - Visit Machu Picchu – visit the land of the Incas and walk upon the mythical ruins of Machu Picchu for an unforgettable travel experience.

 - Hit the waves, dude… – Peru's waves rarely grace the pages of popular surf magazines, but with 1,400 hundred miles of desert coastline, you can bet that Peru has some amazing swells.
 The best surf spots can be found in Northern Peru.
 In fact Chicama (in Peru) has the longest left point break in the world.

 - Eat cuy – if you are feeling extra adventurous then why not try cuy or Guinea Pig, a traditional dish eaten in Peru during important festivals, served crispy complete with head, legs and eyes.

 - Visit the Amazon – cruise the Amazon river, chat with locals, experience breath-taking sunsets, spot pink dolphins and so much more!